How to Buy Rigid Foam Insulation (With R-Value Chart)

 Rigid foam insulation is easy to install.
 An amateur DIYer can usually complete an insulation job in a few hours using rigid foam insulation.
 In addition, this product is easy to cut and shape for customization to any space.

-You can check out my install of the Matador EPS rigid-foam garage door insulation kit here.
+You can check out my Matador EPS rigid-foam garage door insulation kit installation here.

 On average, rigid foam insulation is less than 1/3 the cost of spray foam products.
 This makes it the ideal budget solution for homeowners.
 Even if you hire a contractor to install it, you’ll pay significantly less for labor costs than for spray foam.

-Remember too, it’s easy to layer multiple rigid foam panels to increase the R-value, without spending a lot of money.
+Remember, too, that it’s easy to layer multiple rigid foam panels to increase the R-value without spending much money.

 Rigid foam panels are suitable for various applications, making them a versatile insulation product for many homes and spaces.